 I’ve made a lengthy blog post about Crank length and comfort for long-distance cyclists which includes formulas for determining your recommended crank length and links to other articles on this topic.

-Francis Cade has done a series of interviews with an experienced bike fitter in London, who addressed crank length in the video below.
+Crank length is addressed in the Francis Cade video below that features an extremely knowledgeable bike fitter.
 He encourages people to experiment and states that using shorter cranks can reduce heart rate, thereby reducing fatigue levels while at the same time increasing comfort due to causing less hip rotation.
+The second video by Peak Torque shows how changes in crank length affect knee and hip angles.

 Pains in the joints, most commonly knees and Achilles tendons, can occur despite the best efforts to find a comfortable saddle position and cleat adjustment.
 If such problems occur during training, you should seek advice on how to avoid and manage your specific problem, a reasonable overview of possible problems and causes is given in the second half of this video and see this and this BikeRadar article.
 If problems arise during a race then you should try to manage them so that they don’t become too serious.
 Such problems occur more easily in cold weather, so using a pair of knee or leg warmers is a good idea; see the Bike Clothing page.